 While most travelers avoid the depths of winter, feline fans should head south for the season.
 It’s the best time to visit Patagonia if you want to spot big cats – including the elusive puma.
 The cold encourages them to descend from chilly mountaintops into warmer valleys – which are no longer filled with tourists who might scare them away.

-A triangle of land at the end of the world, with calving glaciers, shattered fjords and jagged mountains, Patagonia stirs the heart of red-blooded adventurers.
+Patagonia: a triangle of land at the end of the world, with calving glaciers, shattered fjords and jagged mountains.

-Patagonia is surprisingly vast, but our suggested itineraries help you explore the parts that interest you most - whether that's trekking, marine life, glaciers or local culture.
+Patagonia is vast, but our suggested itineraries help you explore the parts that interest you most.

-Torres del Paine National Park is one of the brightest jewels in Chilean Patagonia’s well-bedecked crown.
+Torres del Paine National Park is one of the brightest jewels in Chilean Patagonia.

-Home to some of the world’s only advancing glaciers and dramatic mountain scenery, Los Glaciares National Park in Argentine Patagonia is not to be missed.
+Home to some of the world’s only advancing glaciers and dramatic mountain scenery.

 While cars can cover the distance, slow down to a walking pace and you’ll experience what this region is really about.